Calinou/awesome-gamedev/README.md

 ## Music ##

+* [Creative Commons on Bandcamp][85] - Everything on Bandcamp under a CC-license.
+Various licenses, all CC.
+* [Creative Commons on SoundCloud][98] - A Creative Commons collection on SoundCloud.
+Various licenses, all CC.
+* [LibreFM][96] - A big collection of stations, with fully-free music.
+Licenses allow downloads and reuse.
 * [Musopen][31] - A site dedicated to copyright-free (and culturally free) music.
 Various licenses, all copyright-free (varies by piece).

 ## Sound Effects ##